Aster spathulifolius

-Aster spathulifolius (해국/haeguk, known in English as seashore spatulate aster) is a native Korean flowering plant that grows on seashores.
-Due to its short height and thick leaves, haeguk endures strong wind and coldness.
+Aster spathulifolius (해국/haeguk, known in English as seashore spatulate aster) is a species of flowering plant in the family Asteraceae.
+It is native to Japan, Korea, and Primorsky Krai.
+In Korea it grows on seashores.
+Due to its short stature and thick leaves, it endures strong wind and cold temperatures.
 It produces purple flowers in sunny spots between rocks, in July through November.
-Haeguk grows only in Korea and Japan.
 It originated in Ulleungdo and Liancourt Rocks, two islands in the Sea of Japan.
-In fall, haeguks are in full bloom, coloring the Liancourt Rocks in purple.
+In the fall, it is in full bloom, coloring the Liancourt Rocks in purple.